Photo Courtesy of The Boulders

 good to know

-While much of the rest of the country is battling cold weather, people in Scottsdale are outside, hiking Camelback Mountain or enjoying lunch in the open air.
+While much of the rest of the country is battling cold weather, people in Scottsdale are outside, hiking the McDowell Sonoran Preserve, or enjoying lunch in the open air.
 January through April is the most beautiful time to visit, but it’s also the most expensive.
 Summertime brings up to 60 percent off high-season rates at some of the city’s top hotels and resorts.
 September through December you can still find decent prices without the outrageous heat.

 You need a car.
 The Valley Metro Light Rail doesn’t connect into Scottsdale, and Greater Phoenix’s bus system, as a whole, is unreliable.
 In downtown Scottsdale, a free trolley runs every 10 minutes from 10 a.m. – 9 p.m., daily.

 Anything outdoorsy.
 The McDowell Sonoran Preserve, 32,000+ acres of desert playground, has open space for hiking, biking, mountain climbing, and horseback riding.
 When finished, the preserve will encompass more than 34,000 acres of permanently protected land.
-If you want to earn your local stripes, hike Camelback Mountain.
-It’s a challenging summit but worth the views.
+Camelback Mountain is a challenge best limited to experienced climbers, but locals like to hike Tom’s Thumb or Pinnacle Peak for the views.

 Winter and early spring are busy with events.
 Things kick off in January with a series of international auto auctions and then roll right into the PGA Tour’s Waste Management Phoenix Open, aka “The Greatest Show on Grass” and one wild party.
 In March, Cactus League spring training takes over the town and appeals just as much to sunbathers as to baseball lovers.